mattd0512/Project-1/README.md

-function - gameloop - holds the entire logic that runs the game. function - pointCount - keeps score and ends game if point goal is reached. function - movementHandler - used to move the character around, attached to "up" and "down" arrow keys and "w" and "s" keys
+function - gameloop - holds the entire logic that runs the game. function - pointCount - keeps score and ends game if point goal is reached. function - movementHandler - used to move the character around, attached to "up" and "down" arrow keys and "w" and "s" keys function - detectHit - used to see it character hit an obstacle